2014 Federated Auto Parts 400: Background

 Richmond International Raceway (RIR) is a 0.75 mi, D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
 It hosts the NASCAR Sprint Cup Series and Nationwide Series, and formerly hosted a NASCAR Camping World Truck Series race, a Verizon IndyCar Series race, and two United States Auto Club sprint car races.

 With the race weekend being the final event before the Chase for the Sprint Cup commenced, there were numerous scenarios in play in order for the remaining places to the 16-driver Chase to be sealed.
 Numerous drivers inside the top 30 in points had the opportunity to seal a spot in the Chase with a victory in Richmond, while Ryan Newman, Greg Biffle, Clint Bowyer and Kyle Larson.
 With them being inside the top 30 in points, Paul Menard, Austin Dillon, Jamie McMurray, Brian Vickers, Marcos Ambrose, Casey Mears, Martin Truex Jr., Tony Stewart, Ricky Stenhouse Jr., Danica Patrick, Justin Allgaier, Michael Annett, David Gilliland, David Ragan and Cole Whitt could only qualify for the Chase with a win.

 Instead of using the normal 33, Circle Sport Racing team owner Joe Falk ran the number 90 to honor former team owner and Richmond native Junie Donlavey.

 Entry list

 The entry list for the Federated Auto Parts 400 was released on Tuesday, September 2, 2014 at 8:32 a.m.
 Eastern time.
 Forty-four drivers were entered for the race.
+David Stremme's car, after being entered as the No. 33, would be renumbered to No. 90 for to the weekend.